iamdanielgreen/jumpfighters/04_Process/diary.md

 This was a particularly pointed comment, as the level design of *Mario Bros.* was very much in mind when I designed this test stage.
 When they then elaborated that I probably wanted something more akin to *Towerfall* (itself another key reference for *Jumpfighters*), I could see the point more clearly.
 As *Mario Bros.* is more PvE than PvP, it stands to reason that its level degined would support this type of gameplay. *Mario Bros.* is also a much a slower, *floatier* game than something like *Towerfall* (let alone what I'm going for in *Jumpfighters*), so it checks out that some of that influence has rubbed off on my game.

-The suggestion to fix this was just to make the whole world *smaller*, like a quarter of the size of what I currently have on offer.
-[My partner had an entirely different different thought on this, which at the time of writing has entirely escaped me.]
-This notion has been bouncing around my head for the last few days, and I can perceive a number of different ways of trying this out.
+The suggestion to fix this was just to make the whole world *smaller*, like a quarter of the size of what I currently have on offer. *[NOTE: My partner had an entirely different different thought on this, which at the time of writing has entirely escaped me.]* This notion has been bouncing around my head for the last few days, and I can perceive a number of different ways of trying this out.

 The one that seems to holding court in the front of my brain is to have players race through a series of tightly designed rooms, and that the player who *wins* the most rooms is the one who prevails overall.
 Comabt could still play a role here, but mostly as a means for the Fighters to slow each other down, rather than be a means to score points unto themselves.
 Another is to keep the single room (even scrolling, potentially) concept that I had at the beginning of the project, but have the level(s) be much much less symmetrical.
 There's potentially lots to play with here.